 Mineral Resources and Mineral Reserves are based on a NSR equation that informs a profitability indicator that considers, among other things, metal price, metallurgical recoveries, treatment charges and market forecasts.
 Long term metal prices assumed for the evaluation of the Mineral Reserves are \$1,500/ounce for gold, \$17.00/ounce for silver and \$3.25/pound for copper.
 Mineral Resource estimates utilize metal prices of \$1,700/ounce for gold, \$17.00/ounce for silver and \$3.75/pound for copper.
-Mineral Resources and Mineral Reserves have been depleted to account for mining depletion and are effective as of May 31, 2023.
+Mineral Resources and Mineral Reserves have been depleted to account for mining depletion and are effective as of December 31, 2024.

 A three-dimensional ("3D") block model using 10 metres (E) x 10 metres (N) x 10 metres (RL) cell dimensions was created.
 This model honours wireframe volumes and was based on geological interpretations for the two styles of mineralization.
+The estimation methodology included a lower gold equivalent value for contouring higher grade mineralization, which was reduced from a 3 g/t to a 2 g/t equivalent value, based on a technical analysis of the geologic data.
 Grade estimation of economic elements of interest, namely copper, gold and silver were completed, with the addition of potentially deleterious elements (sulphur and arsenic) using ordinary kriging.
 Block tonnage was estimated from the material in-situ dry bulk density values by using ordinary kriging where adequate density samples were available, and from the positive relationship to sulphur grade where density sampling was limited.

-Mid-year 2023 Mineral Resources exclusive of Mineral Reserves, in comparison to the end-of-year 2022 Mineral Resource estimate, have decreased by 1 million tonnes, 118,000 ounces of gold and 16 million pounds of copper within the Measured and Indicated Mineral Resource categories.
-This corresponds to a 6% decrease in tonnes and a 9% decrease in gold metal content and a 7% decrease in copper metal content.
-This decrease in Measured and Indicated Mineral Resources is largely attributed to production depletion and resource conversion during 2023.
-Inferred Mineral Resource tonnage has decreased by 0.2 million tonnes, 2,000 ounces of gold and 2 million pounds of copper, in comparison to the end-of-year 2022 Mineral Resource estimate.
+End of year 2024 Mineral Resources exclusive of Mineral Reserves, in comparison to the end of year 2023 Mineral Resource estimate, have decreased by 2.7 million tonnes, 52,000 ounces of gold and 18 million pounds of copper within the Measured and Indicated Mineral Resource categories.
+This corresponds to a 17% decrease in tonnes and a 5% decrease in gold metal content and a 7% decrease in copper metal content.
+This decrease in Measured and Indicated Mineral Resources is largely attributed to production depletion and resource conversion during 2024.
+Inferred Mineral Resource tonnage has decreased by 1.4 million tonnes, 35,000 ounces of gold and 17 million pounds of copper, in comparison to the end of year 2023 Mineral Resource estimate.

-Net changes in tonnes and contained metals from the end of 2022 to mid-year 2023 Mineral Reserves estimates show a decrease of 600,000 in tonnage, an increase of 22,000 ounces of gold, and reduction of 6 million pounds of copper.
-This corresponds to a percentage decrease of 3% in tonnes and 1% increase in metal content for gold, and reduction of 2% in metal content for copper.
-The differences are net of H1 2023 mining depletion.
+Net changes in tonnes and contained metals from the mid-year 2023 to end of 2024 Mineral Reserves estimates show a decrease of 2,743,400 in tonnage, a decrease of 257,000 ounces of gold, and reduction of 49 million pounds of copper.
+This corresponds to a percentage decrease of 16% in tonnes and 16% decrease in metal content for gold, and reduction of 16% in metal content for copper.
+The decrease is attributed to production depletion, partially offset by additions to stope inventories due to engineering design changes and conversions of Mineral Resources to Mineral Reserves.